-All donated hearts come from brain-dead donors, who are usually required to be < 60 and have normal cardiac and pulmonary function and no history of CAD or other heart disorders.
+All donated hearts come from brain-dead donors, who are usually required to be < 60 years and have normal cardiac and pulmonary function and no history of coronary artery disease or other heart disorders.
 Donor and recipient must have compatible ABO blood type and heart size.
 About 25% of eligible recipients die before a donor organ becomes available.
 Left ventricular assist devices and artificial hearts provide interim hemodynamic support for patients waiting for a transplant.
 However, these devices carry a risk of sepsis, device failure, and thromboembolism.

-The recipient is placed on a bypass pump, and the recipient heart is removed, preserving the posterior right atrial wall in situ.
+The recipient is placed on a bypass pump, and the recipient's heart is removed, preserving the posterior right atrial wall in situ.
 The donor heart is then transplanted orthotopically (in its normal position) with aortic, pulmonary artery, and pulmonary vein anastomoses; a single anastomosis joins the retained posterior atrial wall to that of the donor organ.

 Risk factors for rejection include

 The main complication of heart transplantation is cardiac allograft vasculopathy, a form of atherosclerosis that diffusely narrows or obliterates vessel lumina (in 25% of patients).
-Its cause is probably multifactorial and relates to donor age, cold and reperfusion ischemia, dyslipidemia, immunosuppressants, chronic rejection, and viral infection (adenovirus in children, CMV in adults).
+Its cause is probably multifactorial and relates to donor age, cold and reperfusion ischemia, dyslipidemia, immunosuppressants, chronic rejection, and viral infection (adenovirus in children, cytomegalovirus in adults).

 For early detection, surveillance stress testing or coronary angiography with or without intravascular ultrasonography is often done at the time of endomyocardial biopsy.

-Survival rates at 1 yr after heart transplantation are 85 to 90%, and annual mortality thereafter is about 4%.
+Survival rates at 1 year after heart transplantation are 85 to 90%, and annual mortality thereafter is about 4%.

-Pretransplantation predictors of 1-yr mortality include
+Pretransplantation predictors of 1-year mortality include

 Posttransplantation predictors include